klauer/epics-sumo-mirror/doc/reference-sumo.rst

 * testing: the :term:`build` has been compiled successfully
 * stable: the :term:`build` has been tested in production successfully
 * disabled the :term:`build` should no longer be used
+* incomplete the :term:`build` is defined but not all module directories are created

 Configuration Files
 +++++++++++++++++++